Toubies/Plant-app/README.md

 # Plant Classification App

 ## Description:
-This repository contains my Plant Classification App with tensorflow and flask.
+This repository contains my simple plant classification app with tensorflow and flask.

+## Data:
 The dataset used for this project was published in the kaggle: [plants dataset](https://www.kaggle.com/datasets/ryanpartridge01/wild-edible-plants).
+It contains 35 classes of wild edible plants.

-## Technological Stack:
+## Technological stack:
-* Python, include libraries:
+- #### Python, include libraries:
+  - Flask
-** Tensorflow
+  - Tensorflow
-** Numpy
+  - Numpy
-** PIL
-** Matplotlib
-** Flask
-* html/css
+  - Pillow
+  - Sklearn
+- #### Html/css
-* Heroku
+- #### Heroku